MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/Cluster-Domain-Migration.md

 - Cluster was built as a domain cluster and now needs to be part of a workgroup
 - Cluster is being moved to one area of the company to another and is a different subdomain

-Microsoft does not provide support to administrators who try to move resources from one domain to another if the underlying application operation is unsupported.
-For example, Microsoft does not provide support to administrators who try to move a Microsoft Exchange server from one domain to another.
+Microsoft doesn't provide support to administrators who try to move resources from one domain to another if the underlying application operation is unsupported.
+For example, Microsoft doesn't provide support to administrators who try to move a Microsoft Exchange server from one domain to another.

-Warning:  We recommend that you perform a full backup of all data on all shared hard disks on each node in the cluster before you move the cluster.
+Warning:  We recommend that you perform a full backup of all data on all shared hard disks on each server in the cluster before you move the cluster.

-## Windows Server 2016 and below
+## Windows Server 2016 and earlier

-In previous versions of Failover Clustering, the Cluster Service did not have the capability of moving from one domain to another.
+In Windows Server 2016 and earlier, the Cluster service didn't have the capability of moving from one domain to another.
 This was due to the increased dependence on Active Directory Domain Services and the virtual names created.

 ## Options